MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

    >[!TIP]
    >You can use desktop flows inputs and Dynamic content in the target WinAutomation Process path and arguments from Power Automate flow.

-1. You can now save and test your UI flow to see how it launches the WinAutomation Process.
+1. You can now save and test your Windows recorder (V1) flow to see how it launches the WinAutomation Process.

-1. You can then add the UI flow into a cloud flow.
+1. You can then add the Windows recorder (V1) flow into a cloud flow.
 You can even connect to other Power Automate connectors and triggers.

 1. You can then select *attended* or *unattended* as the run type.